What does it take to put together a web site, a book, an ebook, all for sale online? Let’s look at costs for tools and services that make it happen.

 Design materials and promotional work

 I also was able to do all the design imagery myself, including the book cover.
 This part was thanks to Canva and some nice templates that service has online.
 I used the free trial for Canva to make the book cover and stickers and t-shirt design.
+(Updated to add: the t-shirt store cost $300/year which was not profitable so I stopped offering t-shirts in 2019.)

 That said, I was not willing to take on the layout work myself.
 So, when Gitbook did not output a PDF that I considered “print-ready”, I went to Upwork.
 I wanted more fine-tuned layout and design for the print copy, including proper page breaks and nice tables.
 So I hired a designer with access to Indesign who could take the epub and turn it into a print book.